 In a word, yes.
 These companies employ attorneys that are licensed to work in many states, or only provide services in one state.
 These attorneys understand the nuances of the trade and the law.
 Their experience makes them more effective when they’re disputing negative information on your behalf.
 These attorneys also apply provisions within federal consumer protection laws to help you improve your credit history.

-The best credit repair companies will help you to:
+The best companies will help you to:

+You hire these companies with the idea that they will delete any mistakes on your credit report.
+And unfortunately, such mistakes can be numerous.
 A congressionally mandated study found that one in five consumers had an error on at least one of their three credit reports.
 Howard Shelanski, Director of the Federal Trade Commission’s Bureau of Economics, says, “These are eye-opening numbers for American consumers.
 The results of this first-of-its-kind study make it clear that consumers should check their credit reports regularly.
 If they don’t, they are potentially putting their pocketbooks at risk.”

 The study also found that one in four consumers had errors that could negatively impact their credit score.

 Don’t leave your credit to chance!
 Let Debt.com match you with a top-rated repair service now so you can start fixing your credit today.